QSI-BAQS/rottnest_py/test/unit/README.md

 Tests can be run with `python -m unittest <test_name>`.
 Directly running a test (ie. `python <test_name>.py`) does not appear to currently work (possibly due to Pandora?).

+To count tests for coverage reporting, use `python -m coverage run -m unittest <test_name>`.
+`coverage report` will then provide an in-terminal coverage summary,

 ## `dummy_arch`

 `dummy_arch` provides a non-functional architecture module, to be used when testing Plugin loading.
 It DOES NOT FUNCTION as an architecture.